xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 **At University of Exeter**

 - **Module leader and Lecturer**, COM2013, Data Science Group Project 2 (2024-2025), Department of Computer Science.
-This is undergraduate (second year) module
+This is undergraduate (second year) module.

 - **Lecturer**, COM2017, Introduction to Prompt Engineering (2024-2025), Department of Computer Science.
 I teach this module together with Dr. Avon Huxor.
 This is a postgraduate module for MSc students.